LettError/editThatNextMasterRoboFontExtension/README.md

 # editThatNextMasterRoboFontExtension

-A RoboFont extension that makes switching glyph, space or font windows super easy.
+A [RoboFont](http:robofont.com) extension that makes switching glyph, space or font windows super easy.
+Also available on Mechanic2.

 ![EditThatNextMasterIcon.png](EditThatNextMasterIcon.png)

+## Default keys
 The default keys associated with these scripts are:

 * `⌘ ⇧ ]` : to the next master